Modeling of the physical phenomena occurring in the casting and mold is performed by the solver modules of the POLIGONSOFT (see the figure below).

 ![]() |

-Switch: the parameter can be enabled or disabled, or selected from the list.
-In the first case, the parameter has a checkbox in the Value field, which makes it on or off.
-In the second case, to change the parameter, double-click in the corresponding cell of the table and select a value from the list.
+Switch.
+The parameter can be selected from the list.
+To change the parameter, double-click in the corresponding cell of the table and select a value from the list.
 Editing of a parameter is completed by clicking in any area of the screen.
-To cancel editing a parameter, press the Esc key. | |
+To cancel editing a parameter, press the Esc key. |

 The sections below describe the parameters required to run the different solvers.